dvarrui/trusted-number/docs/create.md

 hex3 = TrustedNumber.new("FF", base: 16)
 ```

-## 3. Alias TNumber
+## 3. Using TNumber alias

-The alias is a shorthand way of referring to the main class.
+The alias `TNumber` is a shorthand way of referring to the main class `TrustedNumber`.

 ```ruby
 require "trusted-number"